OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-13.md

 I will make people rarer than pure gold, more scarce than the gold of Ophir.

 ## Isaiah 13:13
-Therefore I will make the heavens tremble, and the earth will be shaken from its place at the wrath of the Lord of hosts, in the day of his burning anger.
+Thus, I will cause the heavens to tremble, and the earth will be moved from its place at the wrath of the Lord of hosts, in the day of his burning anger.

 ## Isaiah 13:14
 It will be like a hunted gazelle, or like sheep with no one to gather them; each will turn to his own people, each will flee to his native land.